ftisiot/ftisiot-website/content/posts/tips-for-abstract-writing.md

 - writing
 ---

-If you're reading this, there are good chances you're thinking, writing or evaluating an abstract for a conference.
+If you're reading this, there are good chances you're thinking, writing or iterating over an abstract for a conference.
 The post is about little tips I learnt in more than 8 years of prepping for conferences and in 1 year or reviewing internal abstracts at Aiven before they are submitted for a conference.

 <!--more-->